Do you tell good stories? Tell stories for good.

 Do you know someone making a difference on campus or in the world?

 The Storytellers for Good program accepts nominations for stories about social change at Brown.
 We're looking for stories of all shapes and sizes, focused on social change work from a variety of perspective and disciplines.
-Anyone can nominate a student, alumnus, faculty, course, or organization/program and our student storytellers will explore the possibility of working with them to create an amazing digital story.
+Anyone can nominate a student, alumnus, faculty, course, or organization/program and our student storytellers will explore the possibility of working with them to create a powerful digital story.

 Click here to nominate.
 Stories are currently being collected for Summer and Fall 2015.